-Note: 1000 Kisses, also titled One Thousand Kisses while published by Samhain, was a 2012 EPPIE Award Finalist and a 2011 SingleTitles Reviewer’s Choice Award Winner.
+Note: 1000 Kisses, titled One Thousand Kisses while published by Samhain from 2011-2016, was a 2012 EPPIE Award Finalist and a 2011 SingleTitles Reviewer’s Choice Award Winner.
 This edition has been reedited, reformatted, and updated with a new cover but has not been substantially altered.

 Fey Realm Book 1: Survival of the Fairest